For Teachers and Educators

 The girlshealth.gov web site offers girls ages 10 through 16 information about health, growth and development, and the challenging social issues they will likely face.
 We provide reliable tools and resources to help girls navigate adolescence, as well as tips on handling relationships with family and friends.
 The web site emphasizes choosing healthy behaviors by using positive, supportive, and non-threatening messages.
 The resources below offer guidance for educators on topics covered by the web site.
 All of the content throughout the girlshealth.gov site can also be printed and reproduced for your students and patients.

-The BodyWorks Toolkit – designed to help parents and caregivers improve family eating and activity habits.
+The BodyWorks Toolkit helps leaders teach parents and caregivers how to improve family eating and activity habits.

 Content last reviewed April 29, 2009